Finance deal remains elusive at Cop29 as UN climate talks stretch into overtime

 Countries have worked through the night to broker a deal on climate finance at the UN climate summit as negotiations stretched into overtime.

-Negotiations at Cop29 in Baku, Azerbaijan, were scheduled to finish on Friday evening but a final agreement remained elusive on Saturday afternoon local time, leaving a palpable atmosphere of frustration in the halls.
+The Cop29 presidency scheduled a plenary hearing for 7pm local time on Saturday where countries will present their final views on a draft deal.

-Contractors were already taking down the temporary buildings around the Olympic stadium, which had hosted the nearly two-week summit, as parties continued to wrangle over climate finance numbers
+But behind the scenes, there was little sign of a breakthrough over how much rich countries should pay in public finance to poorer ones to help them cope with the impacts of global warming, or on how to cut climate-heating emissions.

-Parties have been polarised during the course of the summit over thorny issues how much rich countries should aim to pay poorer nations to help them cope with climate impacts, and how to move forward on previous agreements to cut climate-heating greenhouse gas emissions.
+As the talks became increasingly precarious on Saturday, contractors were already taking down the temporary buildings around the Olympic Stadium, which had hosted the nearly two-week summit.

-After days of deadlock on key issues the host Azerbaijan presidency team released the latest draft for a global agreement on Friday afternoon, which indicated governments were closing in on a compromise.
+Following days of deadlock, the host Azerbaijan presidency team released the latest draft for a global agreement on Friday afternoon, which indicated that governments were closing in on a compromise.

 Economists say at least one trillion US dollars in all kinds of finance is needed for poor countries per year by 2030 to meet the 2015 Paris Agreement goals to limit dangerous global warming.